turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 * `branch <branch name>` - create a new branch
     * ex: `git branch new_feature`
 * `checkout <branch name>` - switch to a branch
-    * ex: `git checkout master`
+    * ex: `git checkout main`
 * `checkout -b <branch name>` - create and switch to a branch in one command
     * ex: `git checkout -b new_feature`
 * `push <remote name> <branch name>` - push to a branch.
 If the branch doesn't exist in your remote, Github will create a new one for you.
     * ex: `git push origin new_feature`
 * `pull <remote name> <branch name>` - pull from a branch.
-Generally you want to be pushing to feature branches (branches where you're working on code) and pulling from master.
+Generally you want to be pushing to feature branches (branches where you're working on code) and pulling from main.

 ### Pull Requests

-If what you did in a branch works and you want to add it to the master branch, you will `merge` that branch into the master branch.
+If what you did in a branch works and you want to add it to the main branch, you will `merge` that branch into the main branch.

 Pull Requests are a Github feature that allows us to merge code from one branch into another.
 The name "Pull Request" can be confusing because you are actually trying to merge code rather than pull it.
 Some other online systems such as Gitlab call them "Merge Requests" for this reason.